 Maria Callas, for bringing Bessie Smith’s (see earlier) style of singing into opera.

-Prince, short for Prince Roger Nelson, who sang and played all his instruments himself including guitar, keyboards, and saxophone.
+Prince, short for Prince Roger Nelson, who sings and plays all his instruments himself including guitar, keyboards, and saxophone.
 His greatest work can be found in order of decreasing merit: Sign o’ the Times (1987) and Purple Rain (1984).
 Prince owes a considerable debt to James Brown (see earlier) and Prince was fundamental in introducing the Minneapolis Sound.

 ‘‘Ella Jane Fitzgerald ... was an American jazz vocalist with a vocal range spanning three octaves ...
 Often referred to as the ‘First Lady of Song’, the ‘Queen of Jazz’ and ‘Lady Ella’, she was noted for her purity of tone, impeccable diction, phrasing and intonation, and a "horn-like" improvisational ability, particularly in her scat singing’’.